OpenFn/language-dhis2/README.md

 > Does `create('events', eventPayload)` actually create a new event in a live
 > DHIS2 system?

-To run integration tests, execute `npm run test test/integration.js`.
+To run integration tests, execute `npm run integration-test`.
 These tests use network I/O and a public connection to a DHIS2 "play" server so their timing and performance is unpredictable.
 Consider adding an increased timeout, and modifying the orgUnit, program, etc., IDs set in `globalState`.